nikizaniki2/c-intro/example_test/readme.md

 # Example Test PIK - 2

 # Task 1

 ## Code by Mirela Ilieva  group 42

 ## Implement Functionality:
+0. In a binary file you have a integer N and after it N number of integers.
+1. Func that generates the file.
+2. Func that prints to screen the amount of even and odd numbers in said file.
+3. Func that reads the file and sorts the numbers in it by ascending order.

+# Task 2

+## Implement Functionality:
 0. Write structs: Employee, List.
 1. Func that writes the contents of every element(Employee) of List to binary file.